One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

 It will prevent bow torque and other problems.

-Make sure you are using the right equipment for paper tuning a bow.
+Make sure you’re using the right equipment for paper tuning a bow.

 For instance: if you’re using thick paper, it may hide the errors and show you a lesser tear.